cloud-emoticon/cloudemoticon-android/README.md

 * shows them on categorized lists
 * is one-click copy capable

-### You only need to host your emoticons (Json or XML) on a remote server, e.g.
+### You only need to add your emoticons (Json or XML) from
-* Dropbox public shared folders
 * your own server
-* add others' repositories from our repository store
+* others' repositories from our repository store

 ### So that you don't have to
 * hack IME's and make changes manually when you need to